For Friends & Family

 A. Yes.
 Anyone can deposit Bear Bucks into a student's account using this page.
 The family member must know the student's username and password.
 When logging in to the student's myKU account, click onto the Student Center, scroll down to the Finances section, click on Make a Purchase, then select Bear Bucks and enter the amount, in whole dollars, in the box and proceed using a credit or debit card or e-check.

-Family members can also mail checks in to the Bursar's Office designated for the student's Bear Bucks account.
-We have a deposit form to help clarify, but it is not required.
+Family members can also mail checks to the Bursar's Office designated for the student's Bear Bucks account.
 The check should have the student's name and, if known, ID number on it, along with a notation that the funds should go to Bear Bucks.
 The mailing address is:

 P.O.
 Box 730

 We also sell gift cards called Paw Passes, which are anonymous cards that carry Bear Bucks.
 We accept cash only, but we do not currently have a method to sell them long-distance.
 Please stop by our office if you would like to purchase a Paw Pass.

 Q. Does the student use a PIN when making purchases?

 A. No. Apart from dining halls, all attended transactions (Bookstore, Dixon Marketplace, off-campus merchants, etc.) require a signature for verification.

 Q. What if someone else uses my student's card and spends their Bear Bucks?

 A. If your student suspects fraudulent use of his/her card, the first thing s/he should do is suspend the card online.
 Then s/he must visit the venue where the suspected fraud took place and get a copy of the receipt from the transaction.
 Bring that receipt to the KU Card Office, along with a valid signed receipt, if one is available.
 We will investigate the transaction.
 If we find that it was indeed fraudulent, we will credit the student's account, and the merchant who allowed the transaction will not be reimbursed for it.